Family Medicine Residency Educational Resources

 Academic Day Lectures

-All Family Medicine residents attend a four hour academic day at the residency office every Wednesday morning.
+All Family Medicine residents attend a four-hour academic day at the residency office every Wednesday afternoon.
 During this protected time, lectures and hands-on workshops are presented by Family Medicine faculty, our subspecialty colleagues, and the residents themselves.
 Topics from the entire breadth of Family Medicine are discussed over a 18 month curriculum.

 Residents from all St. Luke’s training programs attend these monthly conferences in which medicolegal, social, educational and profession-specific issues are reviewed.
 These occur the second Thursday of the month.